 Before coming to BGSU, Laura worked as a Speech-Language Pathologist at the Betty Jane Memorial Rehabilitation Center and Blanchard Valley Hospital.

-Kimberly S. Traver, Instructor, Department of Communication Sciences and Disorders
+Kimberly S. Traver, Lecturer, Department of Communication Sciences and Disorders

 245 Health Center 419-372-7185 Fax: 419-372-8089